ib565/OncoGraph/voice_agent/voice_plan.md

-# OncoGraph Voice Router - Implementation Guide
+# OncoGraph Voice Agent - Complete Implementation Plan

 ## Note

-This is a rough plan.
+This document provides a comprehensive implementation plan for the OncoGraph voice AI agent.
+The plan is structured in stages, with each stage building on the previous ones.
 Feel free to deviate from it and suggest improvements and changes.

 ## Overview

+This document covers the complete implementation of the OncoGraph voice AI agent, from the initial fast-path query router through to the full voice-enabled system.
+The agent uses a two-tier architecture:

-This document covers implementing a fast-path query router for the OncoGraph voice AI agent.
-The router classifies natural language queries, extracts entities, matches to pre-written Cypher templates, and returns voice-friendly responses.
+1. **Fast-Path Query Engine** (Stages 1-5): A specialized tool that classifies natural language queries, extracts entities, matches to pre-written Cypher templates, executes queries against Neo4j, and returns structured JSON payloads optimized for voice output.

+2. **Conversational Agent** (Stage 6+): A Gemini Flash-powered conversational agent that handles greetings, clarifications, and natural language generation, calling the fast-path tool when graph queries are needed.

+The system is designed for low latency (<2 seconds for template-matched queries) and voice-friendly responses (1-3 sentences, top N items, natural phrasing).

 ## Current Progress